What Is a Home Equity Loan and How Does It Work?

 • Money in retirement

 While you can pay for college tuition with a home equity loan, it might be better to find a student loan for that expense.
-And vacation expenses and wedding costs might be better addressed by saving and planning than by dipping into home equity.
+Also, vacation expenses, wedding costs, vehicles, and even retirement funds might be better addressed by saving and planning than by dipping into home equity.

 Why?
-Because other loan types don’t put your home at risk if you’re unable to pay.
+Because that way you’re not putting your home at risk if you’re unable to pay.

 How to Apply for a Home Equity Loan